Quantum Event Learning and Gentle Random Measurements: Open Problems

-Yet the best upper bounds on the sample complexity of Shadow Tomography (another natural Quantum Event Learning Problem) do have a dimension dependence.
+Yet the best upper bounds on the sample complexity of Shadow Tomography do have a dimension dependence.
 And, in \Cref{sec:old_quantum_event_finding}, we discuss a problem for which it appears neither randomly ordered nor blended measurements can reproduce the behavior of classical measurements.
 Can we give a clear delineation between Quantum Event Learning problems with and without a dimension dependence?
 Which of these problems can be solved efficiently with random measurements?
 Or perhaps (as originally asked in \cite{aaronson2019shadow}) is the true sample complexity of Shadow Tomography independent of the dimension of the underlying Hilbert space?

 \end{enumerate}